The Best Used Electric Cars to Buy in 2025

 Volkswagen e-Golf (2014-2020)

-The Golf is as polished a product as you’d expect, with fine on-road performance, a comfortable interior and high equipment levels; it was only sold with one trim level, which included dual-zone climate control, parking sensors, an 8.0-inch media system and LED headlights.
+The Golf is as polished a product as you’d expect, with fine on-road performance, a comfortable interior and high equipment levels.
+It was only sold with one trim level, which included dual-zone climate control, parking sensors, an 8.0-inch media system and LED headlights.

 An updated version was introduced in 2017, featuring a 35.8kWh battery pack and a more powerful 134bhp electric motor.
 The additional battery capacity bumped up the range to 186 miles which, according to VW, translates to around 124 miles in the real world.